Varshi2799/TFTG/README.md

-6) Export the datafile as an excel file to analyse
+*6) Export the datafile as an excel file to analyse*

 df_trrust.to_excel('trrust_data.xlsx', index=False)